bitemyapp/esqueleto/README.md

 ### Unsafe functions, operators and values

-Not all RDBMSs specific functions and operators are expose on each RDBMS module, there is also the problem of calling user defined functions.
+Esqueleto doesn't support every possible function, and it can't - many functions aren't available on every RDBMS platform, and sometimes the same functionality is hidden behind different names.
 To overcome this problem, Esqueleto exports a number of unsafe functions to call any function, operator or value.
 These functions can be found in Database.Esqueleto.Internal.Sql module.

-Warning: the functions discussed in this section must always be used with an explicit type signature as they are too general in order to maintain type safety, and you will need to indicate some type when you want to get results back from the database so better set types earlier rather than late.
-This functions are also vulnerable to sql injection attacks so their use must be limited and with care, more on this later.
+Warning: the functions discussed in this section must always be used with an explicit type signature,and the user must be careful to provide a type signature that corresponds correctly with the underlying code.
+The functions have extremely general types, and if you allow type inference to figure everything out for you, it may not correspond with the underlying SQL types that you want.
+This interface is effectively the FFI to SQL database, so take care!

 The most common use of these functions is for calling RDBMS specific or custom functions, for that end we use `unsafeSqlFunction`.
 For example, if we wish to consult the postgres